Rdimo/Auto-skillcheck/README.md

 ### ❔・How to use
 1. Start off by installing [python](https://www.python.org/) ofc
+2. Open cmd in the same directory and type `pip install -r requirements.txt`
-2. Open main.py by typing `python main.py` in cmd that is in the same directory
+3. To open the cheat do either `python main.py` in cmd that is in the same directory or open the exe found in the [releases](https://github.com/Rdimo/Auto-skillcheck/releases)
-3. The rest of the process is automated so open dead by daylight and your good to go!
+4. The rest of the process is automated so open dead by daylight and your good to go!